MaheshKok/address_assignment/README.md

-1. Install all dependencies using below command: pip install -r requirements.txt
+1. Install all dependencies:
+pip install -r requirements.txt

-2. To Run the App
+2. To Run the App:
-use below command on Terminal::uvicorn src.main:app --reload
+use command on Terminal::uvicorn src.main:app --reload

-3. To Access docs
+3. To Access docs:
 https://localhost:8000/docs